Corey O'Keeffe: Rochdale

 O'Keeffe was transfer-listed at the end of the season, and on 3 August 2021, he joined divisional rivals Rochdale on loan until January 2022.
 He made his debut in the starting eleven for the opening-day visit to Harrogate Town, which Rochdale lost 3–2 to a stoppage-time goal, and continued as a regular.
 O'Keeffe scored his first senior goal on 31 August in the group stage of the 2021–22 EFL Trophy after he was fouled in the penalty area and converted the kick himself; 22 minutes later, he scored his second, this time from open play, as Rochdale went on to beat Liverpool U21 4–0.
 Four days later, he scored a 78th-minute winner in a 3–2 league victory away to Port Vale.
 O'Keeffe started every match of his loan spell, apart from the fixture against his parent club for which he was ineligible, before returning to Mansfield.

 Clough's opinion was that "if we're not going to play the three centre halves then Corey may well move on", and on 28 January 2022, O'Keeffe did so, returning to Rochdale on a short-term contract until the end of the season.
 He played in every remaining match, although not always a starter, making 51 appearances over the season in all competitions, scoring five goals and finishing well up the League Two assists table, and Rochdale confirmed that they would be offering him a new contract.

 Forest Green Rovers

 On 7 June 2022, O'Keeffe became the first summer signing for Forest Green Rovers, newly promoted to League One as 2021–22 League Two champions.
 He was a regular in the side, playing 50 matches in all competitions as the team were relegated at the end of the season.

 Barnsley

 O'Keeffe signed a four-year contract with League One club Barnsley in July 2023.
 Despite not being fully fit, he started the opening fixture, at home to Port Vale, because Barnsley were short of players.
 His interception, run and cross set up the opening goal for Devante Cole in what finished as a 7–0 win, but he went off injured after 33 minutes.

 On 18 July 2025, O'Keeffe joined fellow League One side Stockport County on a season-long loan deal.

+Bradford City

+On 1 September 2026, O'Keefe signed with fellow League One side Bradford City on a two-year contract in exchange for an undisclosed fee.